-In our previous article of this series, we learned how to populate the Top/Bottom 10 profitable customers using sets.
-In this article, we are going to tackle the same challenge, but now using table calculation rank.
+In the previous article of this series, I showed you how to populate the Top/Bottom 10 profitable customers using sets.
+In this article, I will show you another technique to tackle the same challenge, but now using table calculation rank.

 Right click any where under dimension or measure area and select Create >> Calculated field.

-On the dialogue box that pops up fill it as shown below.
+On the calculation editor fill it as shown below.

-This formula helps us rank profit in descending order.
+This formula helps us rank customers in descending order by Profit.

 Note: Above calculation does not specified how our ranking is being computed, to set the computation to rank profit a long the Customer Name, select Default Table Calculation above and chose compute using Customer Name.

 Repeat the above process to rank Profit in ascending order along Customer Name.

-Using the two calculated fields above, we'll categorize them into Top 10 and Bottom 10 profitable customers as shown in the formula below.
+Using the two calculated fields above, I'll categorize them into Top 10 and Bottom 10 profitable customers using the formula below.

-Now that we've categorized our computation above, lets build our chart.
+Now that I've categorized my computation above, lets build our chart.

 Drag Customer Name from the dimension field to the Row shelf.

 Drag profit from the measure field to the Column shelf.

-Sort the chart in descending order by clicking on the sort icon at the tool bar.
+Sort the chart in descending order by clicking on the sort icon on the tool bar.

 Drag the calculated field Top/Bottom 10 profitable customers to the Filters and choose 'Top 10 profitable customers' and 'Bottom 10 profitable customers'

 Drag Top/Bottom 10 profitable customers again to the color pill and customize your colors. (optional)

 See the resulting chart,.